Orff Schulwerk Teacher Education

 Orff Schulwerk Certification offers the opportunity for professional growth through a comprehensive program in one of the leading philosophies of active music education including musical and movement skills, theory and pedagogy for grades K-8.
 Certification in Orff Schulwerk is widely recognized as a significant professional step in both the public and private school sector as Orff Schulwerk often forms the foundation of a music curriculum.
 Learning to create original teaching materials that have meaning for your students and developing supportive connections with colleagues and instructors are only two of the important benefits of participation in the program.
 The courses also help prepare teachers and therapists for the challenge of developing music programs adapted to the needs of their students.
 Levels I – III are offered, and certification is awarded upon successful completion of LEVEL III – you can sign up for one course per summer.
 Level courses are also eligible for Teacher Recertifiication Points in many school systems.
 Check with your district for verification.

 An outstanding selection of Orff Schulwerk and Kodály supplemental courses designed to enrich and extend the experiences, skills and knowledge gained during Certification are offered the week prior to the Level courses.

 At Mason, you have the choice of taking Orff Courses as a “FOR-CREDIT” participant and receiving 3 graduate credits for each Level (applicable towards the Masters in Music Degree), or enrolling as a “NON-CREDIT” participant.
 While each has different requirements/costs, BOTH paths lead to a Certification award upon completion of Level III!

-A limited number of scholarships are available for Orff Schulwerk Level courses (deadline is May 11, 2018):
+A limited number of scholarships are available for Orff Schulwerk Level courses (deadline is TBA):

-For the Carol Erion Orff Scholarship 2018 (For-Credit, Level III participants only)
+For the Carol Erion Orff Scholarship 2019 Word Doc (For-Credit, Level III participants only)